Mission, Goals & Outcomes

 - Encourage and prepare graduates to work with patients from diverse populations

-- Graduate 2012-2015 survey results show that 98.5% respondents are working clinically and 77% work with diverse populations
+- Graduate 2016-2017 survey results show that 98.7% respondents are working clinically and 75% work with diverse populationss

-- Graduate 2012-2015 survey results data rates their ability to care for and communicate effectively with diverse populations 4.0/5.0*
+- Graduate and Exit 2016-2017 survey results show that students rate their ability to care for and communicate effectively with diverse populations 4.24/5.0*

 - Provide students with the requisite knowledge to pass the PANCE and have a Five Year First Time Taker average PANCE pass rate that is within 5% of the national average.

-- Program Five Year First Time Taker average PANCE rate is 97% which exceeds the national average of 95%.
+- Program Five Year First Time Taker average PANCE rate is 97% which equals the national average of 97%.